Whispers (Plain novel): Characters

 Lynn: The protagonist of the novel, naive, young, pretty and vulnerable, she falls in love with Robert and blames herself for many of the faults he perceives in her which leads to abuse.
 She is the mother of three daughters, one of the deceased in a drowning accident, and a son.
 She loves to cook and dreams of having her own restaurant and catering service company, yet her husband constantly puts her down, abusing her not only emotionally and psychologically but also physically.
 She ends her relationship with Robert after being almost beat to death in front of her baby son and after some years starts a new relationship with Bruce.

 Robert: A company executive on the fast-track to being promoted.
 He is picture-perfect on the outside and career-oriented.
 Even at home, he appears to be the perfect husband.
 However, he reacts violently to embarrassment or negative situations, oftentimes resulting in a beating to his wife, Lynn.
 He is a perfectionist that will not take no for an answer, wanting everything to his liking ("Either the best or nothing."), domineering to the extent of never letting his wife manage money or trying to control his eldest daughter's friendships and relationships when they are not to his liking.
 He was married once before to a woman named Amada and had a son with her, who refuses to see him.
 He ends up in disgrace after the "secret" of his sporadic beatings to his wife leaks out, thus losing his job, his reputation, and his family.

 Bruce: Robert's subordinate, Lynn's friend, and Josie's husband.
 He's a sweet natured man with golden hair that "has a friendly twinkle in his eyes and likes cats" according to Josie.
 He has a passion for antiques and buys a lot of them.
 His deep love for his wife transpires in every action he takes.
 Yet, he admits he always thought of Lynn as someone other than just a friend saying that "maybe there's not just one person for us, but many more."

-He knows about the abuse Lynn suffers, but is powerless to do much other than support her in his quiet way to due to being Robert's subordinate.
+He knows about the abuse Lynn suffers, but is powerless to do much other than support her in his quiet way due to being Robert's subordinate.
 He is with her in the aftermath of her beating and defends her from Robert.
 After years of separation, as he took a job abroad, he returns to the United States and starts a new life wit Lynn and her children.